An Act of God

 An example of one such matter comes from the Alabama Southern District Court, where Skandia Insurance Company brought an action sounding in negligence to recover for damages to cargo of its insured that occurred in surge flooding associated with a hurricane.
 Skandia alleged that its insured’s cargo was damaged as a result of the defendants’ failure to move its insured’s cargo out of harm’s way when it had ample notice of the impending hurricane.
 In response to Skandia’s claim, the defendants had the burden of establishing that the force of the storm was “truly irresistible and unforeseen and that all precautions had been taken.”
 Once again, the court concluded that, because of the unpredictable nature of Hurricane George and the inability of weather forecasting to “tame” that inherent nature, coupled with the fact that the defendants had no prior notice of any flooding in the container yards in question or that the cargo would be in any danger, defendants took all reasonable precautions, under the circumstances, to care for the cargo, and were free of negligence.

 In sum, when an Act of God occurs it is important to consider all potential sources of injury, including whether there is any actor who had a duty to exercise reasonable care to avoid the harm, and if that actor met his duty.
 If there is an actor who failed to meet his duty of taking reasonable measures and precautions against the injury, then both an injured party, and/or his subrogee could maintain a negligence action against that actor.
-To discuss the Act of God or another matter, contact our property subrogation practice.
+To discuss the Act of God or another matter, contact one of our subrogation lawyers.

 Piqua v.
 Morris (1918), 98 Ohio St. 42 at 48, 120 N.E.
 300.